Shane Doan: Personal life

 Doan was born on October 10, 1976, in Halkirk, Alberta, to Bernie and Bernice Doan.
 His father, Bernie Doan (born June 27, 1951), was drafted by the St. Louis Blues in the sixth round, 80th overall, of the 1971 NHL Amateur Draft and briefly played professionally during the 1971–72 season with the Kansas City Blues and Toledo Hornets.
 His parents ran a Christian summer camp in Halkirk called Circle Square Ranch.
 Growing up in a religious family, Doan continues to be a practising Christian; he writes the Bible verse Romans 8:28 on his hockey sticks.

 Doan and his wife Andrea have four children and reside in Scottsdale, Arizona.
 The family spends their summers in Kamloops where Doan played junior ice hockey and met his wife.
-His son Josh plays for the Buffalo Sabres.
+His son Josh Doan plays for the Buffalo Sabres.

 Doan is a second cousin of Carey Price, a goaltender for the Montreal Canadiens, and also a first cousin of Keaton Ellerby, who last played for the Sheffield Steelers of the Elite Ice Hockey League, and Catriona Le May Doan, a two-time Olympic gold medallist in speed skating through marriage to her husband Bart Doan.

 In April 2011, Doan, along with his brother Brook, were the "prey" on the television series Mantracker, successfully completing it.

 Doan served as a pallbearer at the funeral service of American politician John McCain in Arizona.

 Following the departure of the Coyotes from Arizona in 2024, his wife Andrea joined the Maricopa County committee focused on bringing the team back in September 2025 as the head of the group.